finopsfoundation/framework/_capabilities/chargeback.md

 layout: wide

 title: Chargeback & IT Finance Integration
 description: Chargeback and IT Finance Integration is about pushing spend accountability to the edges of the organization that are responsible for creating the expense.
-Once chargeback has been implemented and visibility given to teams, mature FinOps practitioners then integrate that data programmatically into their relevant internal reporting systems and financial management tools.
 permalink: /framework/capabilities/chargeback/
 page-identifier: capability_chargeback
 framework-capability-title: Chargeback & IT Finance Integration
 framework-capability-desc: Chargeback and IT Finance Integration is about pushing spend accountability to the edges of the organization that are responsible for creating the expense.
-Once chargeback has been implemented and visibility given to teams, mature FinOps practitioners then integrate that data programmatically into their relevant internal reporting systems and financial management tools.
 order: 12

 ---